 But if that isn’t enough to make you want to investigate the various ways you can become more eco-friendly, like adopting power monitoring technology in your data center, what if we discuss the cost savings involved with green initiatives?

 Consider the fact that in 2013 US data centers consumed an estimated 91 billion kilowatt-hours of electricity and are on a steady pace to reach 140 billion kilowatt-hours by 2020.
-Not only is this damaging to the environment, it’s also damaging to your organization’s wallet.
+Not only is this damaging to the environment, but it’s also damaging to your organization’s wallet.
 But there are a number of different ways you can reduce your energy use and your costs.

-Indeed, energy costs are rising across the board which makes searching for alternate power saving technologies an urgent priority for CIOs.
-By implementing modern, power saving data center PDUs that leverage alternating phase outlets for load balancing and power savings, for instance, you can implement a cost-efficient and eco-friendly solution all at once.
+Indeed, energy costs are rising across the board which makes searching for alternate power-saving technologies an urgent priority for CIOs.
+By implementing modern, power-saving data center PDUs that leverage alternating phase outlets for load balancing and power savings, for instance, you can implement a cost-efficient and eco-friendly solution all at once.

-What’s more, PDUs that provide SPM rack level power management software for monitoring, measuring and trending your power can help you stay abreast of the amount of power you’re using so that you can appropriately scale back to reduce energy use and costs.
+What’s more, PDUs that provide SPM rack-level power management software for monitoring, measuring, and trending your power can help you stay abreast of the amount of power you’re using so that you can appropriately scale back to reduce energy use and costs.